nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 So after some Googling, I found a few ideas for jewelry storage I really liked.
 I don't have room for a traditional jewelry box of any size so I need to utilize wall space which I have plenty of.

-Eventually, I came across one that I instantly loved and knew I could build myself.
+Eventually, I came across one I instantly loved and knew I could build myself.
 We don't need many materials for this project at all making it beginner (and budget!) friendly.
 All of the materials cost about $20 and it was because I got a big pack of cup hooks which was $7 on its own.
 These jewelry organizers can easily cost over $100 online.
 This is a versatile project because you can make it any size you need and stain/paint it whatever you'd like.

 ![](/uploads/jewelry-organizer-diy.jpg)